Bictegravir/emtricitabine/tenofovir alafenamide

-Bictegravir/emtricitabine/tenofovir alafenamide, sold under the brand name Biktarvy, is a fixed-dose combination antiretroviral medication for the treatment of HIV/AIDS and as post-exposure prophylaxis (PEP) to prevent HIV infection following potential exposure.
-It contains bictegravir, a human immunodeficiency virus type 1 (HIV-1) integrase strand transfer inhibitor; emtricitabine, an HIV-1 nucleoside analog reverse transcriptase inhibitor; and tenofovir alafenamide, an HIV-1 nucleoside analog reverse transcriptase inhibitor.
+Bictegravir/emtricitabine/tenofovir alafenamide (BIC/FTC/TAF or B/F/TAF), sold under the brand name Biktarvy, is a fixed-dose combination antiretroviral medication for the treatment of HIV/AIDS and as post-exposure prophylaxis (PEP) to prevent HIV infection following potential exposure.
+It contains bictegravir, a human immunodeficiency virus type 1 (HIV-1) integrase strand transfer inhibitor; emtricitabine, an HIV-1 nucleoside analog reverse transcriptase inhibitor; and tenofovir alafenamide, an HIV-1 nucleotide analog reverse transcriptase inhibitor.

 It was approved for use in 2018 in Australia, the European Union and the United States and in 2019 in New Zealand and the United Kingdom; a generic version was approved by the Drugs Controller General of India in 2019.
 As of 2024, it is recommended as a first-line choice of antiretroviral therapy in several countries, including the European Union, the United Kingdom and the United States.

 Medical uses

 The combination is indicated for the treatment of human immunodeficiency virus 1 (HIV 1) infection in people weighing at least 14 kg without present or past evidence of viral resistance to the integrase inhibitor class, emtricitabine or tenofovir.

 Bictegravir/emtricitabine/tenofovir alafenamide has been evaluated as a post‐exposure prophylaxis (PEP) regimen to prevent HIV infection following nonoccupational exposure.
 In May 2025, the US Centers for Disease Control and Prevention (CDC) issued updated guidelines recommending the drug as a preferred regimen for nonoccupational post-exposure prophylaxis in adults and adolescents without contraindications.